SergiyGrimoldi/AutoSortingSystem/README.md

 If you want this feature or other [Contact Me](mailto:grimo.sergiy@icloud.com)

 If you want other programs [Contact Me](mailto:grimo.sergiy@icloud.com) or check on my profile if it does'not already exsist.

+## Tips

+If you want costumize the program please [Contact Me](mailto:grimo.sergiy@icloud.com), I am not responsible for all the changes